consumermesh/push_content/README.md

 ## Usage

 1. Navigate to the cmesh push content interface in your Drupal admin
-2. You will see buttons for each configured environment:
+2. You will see buttons for each configured environment and custom command:
-   - "Push to dev" (if dev.env.inc exists)
-   - "Push to staging" (if staging.env.inc exists)
-   - "Push to prod" (if prod.env.inc exists)
+   - Basic configuration: "Push to dev", "Push to staging", "Push to prod"
+   - Custom commands: Multiple buttons per environment (e.g., "Push to Cloudflare", "Push to Bunny CDN", etc.)
-3. Click the button for your target environment
+3. Click the button for your target environment and CDN provider
 4. The command will execute in the background
 5. Real-time output will appear in the textarea
 6. You can stop running commands or clear completed output

 ## Customizing Commands

+### Default Behavior
 The module executes the following command for each environment:
 ```bash
 /opt/cmesh/scripts/pushfin.sh -o '<org>' -n '<name>' -b '<bucket>'